Changemakers for a desirable future

 Edito

-Among the highlights of this year:
+Among the highlights of the year:

 Didier Souflet, Chairman of Refashion